Get help to make life better

 - A person who may focus on thinking about and doing things for themselves and other people instead of paying for things or buying things for people and themselves.

-Similar New Words
+Similar New Definitions

 - Polyprax - A person who has many different practices, habits, activities, or interests.